Time Limits for Employment Tribunal claims

 Early Conciliation

-Almost all Employment Tribunal claims are required to comply with new rules on pre claim conciliation by ACAS, called Early Conciliation.
+Almost all Employment Tribunal claims are required to comply with rules on pre claim conciliation by ACAS, called Early Conciliation.
 It is very important to understand that Early Conciliation makes some changes to the normal time limit rules set out below.

 Time limits